adblockplus/adblockplus/README.md

-generating the [unpacked development build][abp-webext-readme-devenv] of the extension for Chrome, and [packed .xpi build][abp-webext-readme-build] of the extension for Firefox, the tests can be executed in the latest stable Chrome and Firefox browsers by running `npm run test:end-to-end`.
+generating the [unpacked development build][abp-webext-readme-devenv] of the extension for Chrome, and [packed .xpi build][abp-webext-readme-build] of the extension for Firefox, the tests can be executed in the latest stable Chrome and Firefox browsers by running `npm run test:end-to-end` - this will cleanup previously created allure results, if there are any.
+To run the tests without deleting existing results use `npm run test:end-to-end-no-cleanup`.

 Allure reporter is used for displaying the results after the execution has been completed.
 The report can be generated and opened using the